rundeckpro/training-service-oriented/README.md

 This can be useful if in some environments tomcat instances share hosts to minimize foot print or be deployed to their own hosts for isolation or horizontal scaling.

-There are a number of interesting integration points between Rundeck and other tools.
+There are a number of interesting integration points between Rundeck and other tools in the example, too.
 The [Jenkins Rundeck plugin](https://wiki.jenkins-ci.org/display/JENKINS/RunDeck+Plugin) is used to trigger Rundeck job execution, as well as, provide lists of build artifacts to rundeck jobs.